telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 ## Conclusion

 Microservices, or service-oriented development, is a paradigm that is here to stay for cloud applications.
 The fledgling nature of microservices means that the tooling around developing, testing, and deploying microservices is still immature.
-Hopefully this tutorial shows a practical way to set up fast, local development of a microservice while being able to utilize cloud-resources running in a Kubernetes environment.
+This tutorial shows a practical way to set up fast, local development of a microservice while being able to utilize cloud resources running in a Kubernetes environment.